coolwanglu/quine-chameleon/README.md

 ### Dependencies

 Python3 is required.
-While you need the other compilers/interpreters to run various output.
+You will also need other compilers/interpreters to run various output.

 Here's a quick install-all command for Ubuntu 15.04: